About PRT

 Questionnaires are available for the patient, family member and healthcare provider.
 Short form versions of the patient and healthcare provider questionnaire are now available that lend themselves to rapid assessments.
 An Excel (c) scoring form is available to compare the questionnaire information.

-NEW: The Illness Index is now available via digital administration at Psypack.com
+NEW: The Illness Index will also be available via digital administration at Psypack.com

 The Tens Test